 Described as a “true AI powerhouse”, Slovenia has a rapidly expanding ICT sector, with a growing number of international companies setting up regional hubs in the capital Ljubljana.
-However, the country is facing a shortage of qualified workers, especially in high-tech industries, as young talent migrate across the EU in search of higher wages.
+In the 2022 Digital Economy and Society Index, the country reached its highest overall ranking, above the European average.
+However, ICT professionals are in short supply, putting pressure on wages.

 The official language is Slovene (or Slovenian), with Hungarian and Italian recognised as co-official languages.
-English is widely taught in schools and a 2018 report found Slovenians had the highest level of English proficiency of any country in emerging Europe.
+English is widely taught in schools and spoken by about a third of the population.